How Buoys Help

 How are real-time data used?

 The real-time buoys serve many audiences.
 The National Weather Service uses buoy data to forecast wave and weather conditions, observe current conditions, and change forecasts when observations are not as expected.
 Boaters, anglers, paddlers, and surfers use the data to assess conditions before traveling out for the day.
-Charter fisherman use the data to make decisions about the safety of their customers and crew, as well as which locations will be good for fishing.
+Charter captains use the data to make decisions about the safety of their customers and crew, as well as which locations will be good for fishing.
 Scientists use real-time buoy data to improve Lake Michigan predictions for the near- or long-term future.

 Learn more about how buoys help